 Axminster is also an excellent touring centre within easy reach of the Blackdown Hills, Hardy's Dorset, and the picturesque coastal resort of Lyme Regis, famous for its fossils.

-Never mind the weather!
-Our trams run every day throughout the season.
-See wildlife and discover...5.74 miles away
+Our trams run every day during the season.
+See wildlife & discover Devon's secrets, learn about...5.74 miles away

 Holyford Woods is a beautiful woodland, nestled in a picturesque valley near Seaton.6.06 miles away